How to Release Ladybugs in the Garden for Pest Control

 How to Release Ladybugs in the Garden

-Assuming you’ve purchase them, here are a few tips to releasing lady bugs in the garden.
+Assuming you’ve purchased them, here are a few tips for releasing ladybugs in the garden.

 Keep in mind there are no guarantees they will stick around, but hopefully some will stay.

-- Ladybugs need a good supply of aphids or other food source.
+- Ladybugs need a good supply of aphids or another food source.
 If there isn’t enough for them to eat, they are not going to stay.

 - Water the areas well where they will be released.
 Ladybugs are likely very thirsty or dehydrated from being contained.
 This will encourage them to stay.